btaskinen/TUNI-web-development-2-2024/Documentation.md

 **Create Docker image and run Server A as Docker container:**<br>

-Build the server with command, giving it the tag 'server-a':<br>
+Build the server with command, giving it the tag 'server-a' (run command from folder `backend/server-a`):<br>

 ` docker build -t server-a .`